This section describes how arguments are passed in ISO C.

 Intel 386 psABI and AMD64 psABI are observed.

 Functions return results in the following registers:

-All arguments except structs, unions, long longs, doubles and long doubles are passed as four-byte values; a long long is passed as an eight-byte value, a double is passed as an eight-byte value, and a long double is passed as a 12-byte value.
+All arguments except structs, unions, long longs, doubles and long doubles are passed as four-byte values; a long long is passed as an 8-byte value, a double is passed as an 8-byte value, and a long double is passed as a 12-byte value.

 structs and unions are copied onto the stack.
 The size is rounded up to a multiple of four bytes.
 Functions returning structs and unions are passed a hidden first argument, pointing to the location into which the returned struct or union is stored.

-Upon return from a function, it is the responsibility of the caller to pop arguments from the stack, except for the extra argument for struct and union returns that is popped by the called function.
+Upon return from a function, the caller is responsible for popping arguments from the stack except for the extra argument for struct and union returns that is popped by the called function.